ant0nlo/Slot-Game/README.md

 # Slot Machine Simulation

-A modular, SOLID-compliant slot machine simulation built entirely in **TypeScript**.
+A modular, slot machine simulation built entirely in **TypeScript**.
 Implements clean architecture principles — separation of concerns, dependency injection, and interface-based abstractions for full testability and maintainability.